shintaro-iwasaki/bolt/README.md

   different command syntax.
 Command "echo $SHELL" prints out the current shell used by your terminal program.

+  Note: if you obtained BOLT via github, the following commands download the built-in Argobots from the Argobots repository.

+    git submodule init
+    git submodule update

 (b) Unpack the tar file and create a build directory:

     tar xzf bolt-VERSION.tar.gz